kidereo/react-searchable-dropdown-component/README.md

 Run `npm install react-searchable-dropdown-component`.

 ## Use
-1. Import the dropdown like so `import Dropdown from 'react-searchable-dropdown-component';`
+1. Import the dropdown like so `import {Dropdown} from 'react-searchable-dropdown-component';`
 1. Use the dropdown as you would any other React component.
 The dropdown accepts the following parameters:

         <Dropdown   placeHolder='Select State'